563rd Rescue Group: Buildup of rescue forces

-Coordination of USAF rescue operations in Southeast Asia had begun with the establishment of Detachment 3, Pacific Air Rescue Center, which was replaced in July 1965 by the 38th Air Rescue Squadron, with rescue detachments at several bases in South Vietnam and Thailand.
+Coordination of USAF rescue operations in Southeast Asia had begun with the establishment of Detachment 3, Pacific Air Rescue Center, which was replaced in July 1965 by the 38th Air Rescue Squadron, (Note: After 8 January 1966, this squadron was the 38th Aerospace Rescue and Recovery Squadron.) with rescue detachments at several bases in South Vietnam and Thailand.
 The squadron also manned the Joint Search and Rescue Center at Tan Son Nhut Airport, which operated through regional rescue coordination centers at Da Nang Air Base, South Vietnam and Udorn Royal Thai Air Force Base.
 The Joint Center also directed Seventh Fleet rescue operations in the Gulf of Tonkin.

 Rising aircraft losses in late 1965 led to the expansion of Air Force rescue assets in Southeast Asia.
 The group was reactivated as the 3rd Aerospace Rescue and Recovery Group, with Detachment 1 at Da Nang, and Detachment 2 at Udorn, manning the regional rescue centers.
 The 38th Squadron became responsible for local base rescue detachments at bases in Vietnam and Thailand, using Kaman HH-43 Huskies.
+(Note: These helicopters were more commonly referred to as "Pedros", after their radio call sign.)
 The 37th Aerospace Rescue and Recovery Squadron was established at Da Nang, and was responsible for rescue missions in North Vietnam, Laos and for Air Force rescue efforts in the Gulf of Tonkin.
 It used Sikorsky HH-3 Jolly Green Giants for combat rescue, and Lockheed HC-130s as command and control aircraft to coordinate rescue operations.
-It was also assigned HU-16s for long range water rescue over the Gulf of Tonkin.
+It was also assigned HU-16s (Note: When the Department of Defense adopted a single aircraft designation system, the SA-16 became the HU-16.) for long range water rescue over the Gulf of Tonkin.
 Later, the HC-130s at Da Nang and Udorn were combined to form the group's third squadron, the 39th Aerospace Rescue and Recovery Squadron.